Using maintenance compounds when processing dairy products

-If you are processing dairy animal products and are operating under the Animal Products Act regime, these requirements apply to you.
+If you are processing dairy products and are operating under the Animal Products Act regime, these requirements apply to you.

 Requirements for dairy maintenance compounds